Jordan Decomposition for Formal G-Connections: Introduction

-Before discussing Jordan decomposition, we have to explain what a semisimple differential operator is.
-A differential operator $D:V\ra V$ is \emph{simple} if it has no $D$-invariant subspace.
-It is \emph{semisimple} if every $D$-invariant subspace has a $D$-invariant complement.
 It is easy to show that an operator is semisimple if and only if it is a direct sum of simple ones.

-Semisimple differential operators have a straightforward description in terms of diagonal matrices.
-To see this, recall that a classical theorem of Puiseux states that for every positive integer $b$, $\cK_b:=\bC(\!(t^{\frac{1}{b}})\!)$ is the unique extension of $\cK$ of degree $b$.
-The derivation $d$ extends canonically to a derivation $d_b$ on $\cK_b$.
-Moreover, given a differential operator $D$, one has a canonical differential operator

-called the base change of $D$ to $\cK_b$.
-All base changes considered in this article are of this form.
+The following theorem gives an explicit description of semisimple operators.